 - You’re currently capturing student interest in your online course through a landing page or social media.

 The next step involves determining your platform and data infrastructure.
-You need to consider six components.
+You need to consider five components.

 Your students need to know when classes take place and how to attend them.
 After deciding your dates and times for your live sessions, you need to schedule them.